darin-momayezi/Autoencoders/README.md

 The current work is focused on the 2-D Navier Stokes equations and finding low dimensional representations of the fine structure.
 Autoencoders may also be useful for quantifying the separation between high dimensional and low dimensional structure.

-An example of this work is a simple autoencoder applied to numerical data of the 2D Navier-Stokes equation.
+Below is a simple Autoencoder applied to time averaged numerical data of the 2D Navier-Stokes equation.
+It is split into sixty-four spatial subdomains with their corresponding latent dimension reported by the Autoencoder.
 This is still a work in progress and I am applying more sophisticated techniques to increase accuracy and trust in the network, but it serves as a visual example of the kind of work I am currently doing.

 <img
   src="singlePeriodLatentDims.png"